The Musts of Brussels

-Just under the Atomium step into the whole of Europe in just a few hours at the Mini-Europe, the EU's most beautiful monuments in miniature in Brussels park as you admire the miniscale models of the biggest monuments in the European Union.
+Just under the Atomium step into the whole of Europe in just a few hours at the Mini-Europe, the EU's most beautiful monuments in Brussels park as you admire the miniscale models of the biggest monuments in the European Union.

 The Royal Greenhouses in Laeken were built by architect Alphonse Balat under the request of King Léopold II, to keep his lush plants in it.

 At the heart of the Mont des Arts district, a stone’s throw from the Place Royale, the Musical Instruments Museum (MIM) is housed in the former Old England stores, a jewel of Art Nouveau architecture.
 The museum offers a genuine musical world tour with around 1,200 exhibits.

 Just across the street from the MIM, the Royal Museums of Fine Art of Belgium stand just a few metres the one from the other with a single interconnecting corridor running between the Museum of Ancient Art and the Museum of Modern Art.
 The Museum of Ancient Art houses a prestigious collection tracing the work of painters from the Low Countries from the 15th to the 17th centuries, as well as a collection of 18th and 19th century sculpture.
 The Museum of Modern Arts presents a rich panorama of Belgian painting and sculpture of the 19th and 20th century.